taskett/taskett/_posts/2019-08-28-time-anxiety.md

 _PS: I stopped traveling and started seeing a therapist regularly and things are getting better.
 I still feel the urge to make every single day.
 But I’ve managed to act on that urge only about 20% of the time, versus 95% of the time before making these changes.
-My goal is to stop creating completely until I know I’m creating things from my heart (and this psot is coming right from my core of me.)
-I still feel like I’m losing my identity and my community, but fuck it._
+My goal is to stop creating completely until I know I’m creating things from my heart (and this post fits that criteria) I still feel like I’m losing my identity and my community, but I will continue to lose much more if I don't stop now._